ECE444-2020Fall/project1-plateup-group5-pyromaniacs/README.md

 You now need to run the client application and server application.

-## Instructions for Staging Development
-See our api endpoint hosted on heroku: https://sheltered-thicket-73220.herokuapp.com/

-The front end instructions remain the same, with XXX changed to this endpoint.

 **Development Requirements:**
 1) Docker - Find installation instructions at https://docs.docker.com/get-started/ <br>
 2) Mobile Development - Useful to have an android or iOS emulator working.
 Refer to https://www.youtube.com/watch?v=0-S5a0eXPoc for a tutorial on getting this working.